Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Delegated quantum computation techniques Delegated quantum computation techniques

 \subsection{FBQC}

-Full-blind delegating private quantum computation allows hiding all the information of the circuit we are executing, both the quantum state itself through the encryption of the one-time pad, as well as the operations \cite{Full_Blind}.
-The operations are hidden through the use of 9 qubits, so that each subset of them is associated with a specific operation.
-In this way, instead of applying an operation, we will apply all the basic operations at the same time.
-However, only the client will know which qubits are of interest, and therefore, which operation is applied.
-In fact, part of the key decryption protocol is performed by the external server itself, hiding the decryption as part of the original operations.
-The main limitation of this technique is the need to multiply the number of qubits to be used, and also the number of qubit sends, as in CBQC.
+Full-blind delegated quantum computation is another comparison point: it hides the quantum data through a one-time pad and obscures the delegated gate choice within a prescribed computation pattern \cite{Full_Blind}.
+The operations are hidden through the use of nine qubits, so that each subset of them is associated with a specific operation.
+Instead of revealing a single selected operation, the protocol embeds the possible basic operations in the same prescribed pattern.
+However, only the client knows which qubits are of interest, and therefore, which operation is effectively selected.
+For the present paper, the important point is that this stronger hiding comes with substantial qubit and transmission overhead, so it is treated as background rather than as the default construction.